hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 # Open Issues

-  * Description for the retransmission behavior regarding Post-Handshake messages, such as CertificateRequest, and NewSessionTicket, is needed.
-  * Define message sequence number pattern for the use with the handshake messages.
   * Handling of the handshake sequence numbers (i.e., Handshake.message_seq) when 0-RTT is rejected.
     Proposal: keep pushing the numbers forward
   * Explore whether the record layer header can be simplified (to 2 octets for epoch & sequence number)
   * Do we need the HelloRequest message in DTLS 1.3?
-  * Document the hash exporting hack that makes HRR stateless.
   * Update text in the appendix regarding backwards compatibility.

 #  IANA Considerations